kyleniemeyer/irrev_mech/README.md

     $ python irrev_mech.py mech.dat therm.dat

+You can also run `irrev_mech` without a thermodynamic database if the information is held in the mechanism file (after the species are declared), e.g.:

+    $ python irrev_mech.py mech.dat

 The default temperatures used for parameter fitting are 1000 K, 1750 K, and 2500 K. These can be changed by modifying the `Tfit` variable in `convert_mech_irrev()`.

 Misc